tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 # 3. Verification economics

 In staking V2, TON contributes to not only the growth but also the security of L2.
 More specifically, it acts as a medium for rewards and penalties in challenges and helps to build a constant monitoring system by stakers.
-Furthermore, staking and staking-based fast withdrawals ameliorate the verifiers' dilemma and make L2 security even more robust.
+Furthermore, staking and staking-based fast withdrawals ameliorate the verifier's dilemma and make L2 security even more robust.

 ## 3.1.
 Challenge